 Two hours later my best friend and I are on the road.
 “Come be my navigator to Jersey.
 We can ride out, pick up my package and ride back.”
 It’s a Friday afternoon, don’t have any plans, it’s a quick run, why not?

 Did I mention I live in NYC, specifically The Bronx?
-Getting to New Jersey means getting to the George Washington Bridge which means getting on the Dantean worthy stretch of road (jokingly) called Cross Bronx Expressway.
+Getting to New Jersey means getting to the George Washington Bridge which means getting on the Dantean worthy stretch of road legally, but jokingly named Cross Bronx Expressway.
+The expressway part of the name is a fallacy.
 Anyone familiar with the CBE is likely already cringing as they read this.
-Perhaps, at 3am when there is no traffic it would be an hour to our destination and back.
+Perhaps, at 3am, when there is no traffic, it would be an hour to our destination and back.
 But no, this is a Friday afternoon at the onset of rush hour, nonetheless.

 Any notions for a quick run are dashed with our Waze GPS app politely informing us “There is a twenty-three minute delay on the Cross Bronx Expressway.
 You are on the fastest route.”
 I all but heard the sniggering of “Suckers!” from Fate, Karma and the Universe following that.
 There is going to be nothing express about it.
 We are looking at an hour just getting there.
 Okay, radio up, window down, let’s do this.